Hands-On Fundraising

 4. Gifts

-What a donor chooses to give you and how he or she gives is also full of information.
+What a donor chooses to give you and how they give is also full of information.

 Get to know (from public sources, like annual reports and programs) what donors in your community give to other organizations.
 I used to grab that information and keep a spreadsheet.
 If your donor’s gift to your organization is markedly larger or smaller than her norm, that says something.